Alone (2023 film): Theatrical

 In November 2021, it was reported that Alone would be released on a digital streaming platform.
 In June 2022, Kailas revealed that the film would be released in August 2022 on an OTT platform, which did not happen.
 Having had a change of plan, in October that year, a teaser was released announcing the film will have a theatrical release.
 The film received certification from the CBFC in December 2022.
 In a January 2023 interview, Kailas said Alone was meant to be a direct-to-OTT release.
 Alone was released in theatres on 26 January 2023.

-Home Media
+Home media

-The satellite and digital rights of the film was acquired by Disney+ Hotstar and Asianet.
-The film was streamed on 3 March 2023 in Disney+ Hotstar.
+The satellite and digital rights of the film were acquired by Disney+ Hotstar and Asianet.
+The film started streaming on 3 March 2023 on Disney+ Hotstar.